eugene/spngp/readme.md

 # :high_brightness: SPNGP

-This a Python implementation of the SPNGP model proposed in [Learning Deep Mixtures of Gaussian Process Experts Using Sum-Product Networks](https://arxiv.org/abs/1809.04400) (arXiv:1809.04400) with some tweaks and improvements.
+This is a Python implementation of the SPNGP model proposed in [Learning Deep Mixtures of Gaussian Process Experts Using Sum-Product Networks](https://arxiv.org/abs/1809.04400) (arXiv:1809.04400) with some tweaks and improvements.

 ## :wrench: Tweaks and improvements